 - Become self-aware of their own competences by reflecting on themselves and their abilities to succeed in a differentiated task.

 Our pupils are coming to PE with various prior learning experiences related to their ability, interests, and opportunities.
 Springfields PE department ensure a quality and inclusive learning environment that allows pupils to either develop the motivation and confidence to engage in physical activity whether they are beginning their physical literacy journey or make continual progress.
 We can look to differentiate by what pupils are learning, how pupils acquire the information, how pupils are demonstrating their learning and the environment the pupils learn in.
 Members of staff work closely with the Integrated Services Team such as occupational therapists who give guidance and advice on how to support pupils to improve their motor skills, balance and coordination which improves their self-esteem.
 The PE department also work collaboratively with Speech and Language Therapists who offer support for children who have difficulties with communication.
 They will offer suggestions on how pupils can access the curriculum, this would include things such as Visuals, and schedules.

-We look to differentiate by what pupils are learning through accreditation such as differentiating levels of qualifications that we can offer our pupils to provide breadth and depth that allows pupils to achieve a qualification in line with their cognitive ability, this ranges from Sports leaders Entry level, level 1 and 2 to BTEC where they have the opportunity to achieve Pass, Merit and Distinction at a Level 2 standard.
+We look to differentiate by what pupils are learning through accreditation such as differentiating levels of qualifications that we can offer our pupils to provide breadth and depth that allows pupils to achieve sports related qualification in line with their cognitive ability.

 The PE Department has close links with different Sporting organisations throughout Wiltshire that can present the opportunity for Work experience and is something we find really supports pupils Transitions into the next stage of their education or career whether this is college or an Apprenticeship.
 Pupils will have the opportunity to work alongside other coaching and Sports professionals to get a real life insight into coaching and sports development which enables then to understand if this is the right pathways for them.